Willard Hershberger: Death

 Hershberger blamed himself for the losses to the Giants and Bees, telling third baseman Billy Werber that "If Ernie had been catching, we wouldn't have lost those ball games."
 He felt he called the wrong pitch to Danning, resulting in the home run.
 In the game against the Bees, Hershberger failed to field a bunt, and after the game alluded to his father's suicide to McKechnie in private, saying "My father killed himself, and I'm gonna do it too."
 However, after about an hour, Hershberger had calmed down considerably, and McKechnie believed he would be fine.

 The following afternoon, Reds publicist and traveling secretary Gabe Paul called Hershberger's room at the Copley Plaza Hotel after Hershberger missed batting practice.
-He said that he wasn't going to play that afternoon because he wasn't feeling well; McKechnie, worried, wanted him there in street clothes, and Hershberger agreed.
-After he missed the first game of another doubleheader against the Bees, McKechnie had Dan Cohen, a friend of Hershberger's, head to the hotel to check up on him.
+He said that he was not going to play that afternoon because he was not feeling well; McKechnie, worried, wanted him there in street clothes, and Hershberger agreed.
+After he missed the first game of another doubleheader against the Bees, McKechnie had Dan Cohen, a friend of Hershberger's, head to the hotel to check in on him.
 He found the door locked, and asked an employee to open the door.
 Inside, Cohen found Hershberger's body by the bathtub with his throat slit.
 After the second game, McKechnie had coach Hank Gowdy bring all the players together in the locker room, stating, "I want to tell you something.
 Willard Hershberger has just destroyed himself."

 After giving his team the news, McKechnie had the Reds dedicate themselves to winning the World Series "for Hershie".
 His number 5 was retired for the season by the team as a tribute.
 It would later be permanently retired in honor of the Reds' Hall of Fame catcher, Johnny Bench.
 McKechnie never publicly revealed what Willard Hershberger said to him during their meeting the day before: "It had nothing to do with anybody on the team", he told reporters.
 "He told it to me in confidence, and I will not utter it to anyone".
 The Cincinnati Reds would go on to defeat the American League champion Detroit Tigers in seven games to win the 1940 World Series.
 Reds players decided to share a portion of their championship money, totaling $5,803, with Hershberger's mother, Maude.
 Hershberger was buried at Visalia Public Cemetery in Visalia, California.